Tomako-sys/NoteSharp/README.md

 ---

-If you want other language version, or want the CHANGELOG/FAQ, just ask!
+If you want other language,Features, or want the CHANGELOG/FAQ, just ask!